austinjp/edin-improvements/README.md

 1. Replaces thumbnail images on the "grid" page with a transparent PNG, and instead displays the featured image as a background image lement.
 This allows alignment far more easily using `background-position` in HTML/CSS.
 2. Set a "focal point" for featured images, using a custom field `image_focus`.
 This is used by the "grid" page, and the "hero" elements.
+3. Adds two more rows of spaces for widgets in the "front page" page type, each three columns.
+These are named "front page four", "front page five" and so on in the "widgets" settings.

 ## Remove front-page URL from sub-page URLs